 But what is growth hacking?

-I think this is one of the most comprehensive and correct definition of growth hacking.
+I think this is one of the most comprehensive and correct definitions of growth hacking.
 Let me break it down, step by step:

 First of all, growth hacking is a process.